 The voice code for the datalogger is integrated with the main program.
-It is probably advantageous to complete and debug your custom voice program before adding the measurement code.
-The example voice callback/callin program in Section 3.1, CR1000 Example Program (p.
-6), can provide a starting point for your program.
+It is probably advantageous to write your custom voice program and debug it before adding the measurement part.
+The example voice callback/callin program in Quickstart can provide a starting point for your program.